International Journalism MA

 Teaching and Assessment

-The International Journalism MA is vocationally-oriented with a high emphasis on developing practical skills in print or broadcast journalism.
+The International Journalism MA is professional/practice course with an emphasis on developing practical skills in journalism.
 We focus on "learning by doing" - you cover real stories and produce newspapers, run a radio station, broadcast on the internet, and produce television news programmes and multimedia websites.

 - Professor Michael Bromley | Course Director

-The International Journalism course prides itself on its close connections with the journalism industry.
+The International Journalism MA course prides itself on its close connections with journalism practitioners.
 Here are some of the high-level industry figures who have contributed to the course in recent years:

 - David Schlesinger, Global Managing Editor, Reuters